braph-software/BRAPH-2/tutorials/general/tut_ba/test_readme.md

 > **Brain Atlas GUI launch from command line**
 > You can also open the GUI and upload the brain atlas using the command line (i.e., without opening an analysis pipeline) by typing the commands in `launch`.
-In this case, you can upload the atlas as shown in:
+In this case, you can upload the atlas as shown in Figure 03a-d.
+>
 > ```matlab
 > ba = BrainAtlas();
 >